In woodworking, getting the angles right makes all the difference, especially when you’re aiming for a sharp 45-degree joint.

-Getting back to the miter cut, simply set the miter gauge to 22.5 degrees, and make the cuts.
+Return to the miter cut, set the miter gauge to 22.5 degrees, and make the cuts.

 If the shape or size of the workpiece makes another method a better alternative, use the bevel-cut ability of the miter saw to make that cut.
 Simply set the bevel angle gauge to 22.5 degrees, or 67.5 degrees (do the math, turn the workpiece, and you have your 22.5-degree angle), and make the cut.

 The Table Saw Cut

 No worries if you don’t have a miter, saw, or a miter box with a handsaw (old school) but have a table saw.
 You can make the same cut on the table saw with a little bit of effort and a couple of accessories.

 Cut your workpiece to size, needing only the 22.5 angle cut to be made.
 Then, set the blade angle.
 For this, rely upon a digital angle gauge instead of a protractor, as it will be more accurate and reliable.
 A slightly off-cut will leave a gap when the two pieces are attached.